Robert Murray (physician)

 Robert Murray (August 6, 1822 – January 1, 1913) was a physician and career officer in the United States Army.
-He attained the rank of brigadier general, and served as Surgeon General of the United States Army from 1883 to 1886.
+He attained the rank of brigadier general, and served as Surgeon General of the United States Army from 1883 to 1886.From 1910 to 1911 he was vice president,from 1911 to 1912 president of the Aztec Club of 1847.

 Early life and education

 Robert Murray was born in Elkridge, Maryland on August 6, 1822, the son of United States Navy officer Daniel Murray and Mary (Dorsey) Murray.
 He was educated in the local schools and by private tutors, and then began a business career in the offices of Baltimore merchant W. G. Harrison.
 He later decided on a medical career, and attended the University of Maryland, Baltimore before transferring to the University of Pennsylvania's medical school, from which he received his M.D. degree in 1843.
 Murray completed his internship and residency at Baltimore's Alms House Hospital.

 Career

 U.S. Army

 In 1846, Murray joined the United States Army as a contracted assistant surgeon, and was posted to Fort Gratiot, Michigan.
 He soon passed the examination for appointment in the Army, and received his commission as a first lieutenant.
 Later in 1846, Murray was ordered to duty in California, and after traveling by ship from New York City to San Francisco, he carried out Mexican–American War assignments at military posts in Los Angeles, Monterey, and Sacramento.

 Murray was assigned as surgeon at Boston's Fort Independence in 1850, and he was promoted to captain in 1851.
 In 1852 he was ordered to New York City after his selection as assistant to Major Thomas Gardiner Mower, the Army's Senior Surgeon and Chief Medical Purveyor.
 When Mower died in December 1853, Murray assumed his duties and served until the summer of 1854, when he returned to California.
 He served at several posts during his second tour of duty there, and worked with other doctors in the state to quell the rampant typhoid fever that accompanied the large population explosion following the U.S. acquisition of California following the war with Mexico.
 In 1860, Murray was promoted to surgeon with the rank of major.